Highly parallelised relativistic Coupled Cluster Code

 **EXACC

-Highly parallelised relativistic Coupled Cluster Code (ExaCorr).
+This section discusses the highly parallelised relativistic Coupled Cluster Code (ExaCorr) [Pototschnig2021].

 In this release only computations using the X2C Hamiltonian (with either .X2Cmmf or .X2C) are possible.

+In ExaTENSOR the memory is distributed, so each additional node used in the calculation will contribute its memory to the memory pool accessible by the library.
+Currently, it is recommended to use enough nodes that the tensors fit, but not substantially more.
 In the current release, if the library runs out of memory the code will not stop but enter a blocked state and calculations will not advance.
 So carefully control the advancement of your calculations, stopping them if they appear to hang.

 Mandatory keywords